 Overview of Business Operations Strategy issues of Toyota

 Calling Toyota as one of the most storied companies in the world, Spear (2004) has pointed out that the capabilities of Toyota have repeatedly outperformed its competitors in terms of quality, reliability, productivity, cost reduction, sales and market share growth, and market capitalization.

 Toyota with its focus on different operation objectives over time has significantly improved its operation methods to outperform its competitors.
 Its operations strategy focuses on superior quality at a lower cost than its competitors.
 Toyota’s low-cost operations not only produce products at low cost but also make higher profits being competitive in the market.

 All such positive aspects are derived from the achievement of its performance objectives.

-On the other hand, in light of order-winners that Toyota is required to deliver, Toyota faced few challenges in areas of maintaining quality and standards of its variety of products in past.
+On the other hand, in light of the order-winners that Toyota is required to deliver, Toyota faced a few challenges in the area of maintaining the quality and standards of its variety of products in past.

-Although Toyota is considered as a leader for setting quality standards in the industry, it’s recall of 3.8 million U.S. vehicles in 2009 (Bunkley, 2014) shows that the company struggled to maintain the quality of its products.
+Although Toyota is considered as a leader in setting quality standards in the industry, its recall of 3.8 million U.S. vehicles in 2009 (Bunkley, 2014) shows that the company struggled to maintain the quality of its products.

 With a high variety of products, operations become rather complex and Toyota’s quality problem can be linked to its product complexity (Cole, 2011).